Can I Get a Michigan Medical Marijuana Card for Multiple Sclerosis (MS)?

 Michigan certification requirements

-Documentation of your MS diagnosis from a neurologist is helpful.
-Coordination with your neurologist about cannabis as adjunct therapy is recommended.
+Documentation of your MS diagnosis from a neurologist is helpful — recent neurology notes, MRI reports showing demyelinating lesions, or a list of disease-modifying therapies you have used.
+Coordination with your treating neurologist about adding medical cannabis as adjunct therapy is strongly recommended, both for safety and for continuity of care.

 Frequently Asked Questions